Exact and Approximate Heterogeneous Bayesian Decentralized Data Fusion: Heterogeneous Channel Filter - A Closed Form Algorithm

 \subsection{Conservative Filtering}

+In the graphSLAM literature the idea of disconnecting dependencies between landmarks due to marginalization of past robot states is known as conservative sparsification \cite{vial_conservative_2011,carlevaris-bianco_conservative_2014}.
+A dense information matrix is approximated by a sparse one, with the goal of reducing the \emph{computational complexity} when reasoning over the map.
+The approach of Vial \etal \cite{vial_conservative_2011} is adopted here with the goal of enforcing \emph{conditional independence} after marginalization of past states.

-The approach of Vial \etal \cite{vial_conservative_2011} is adopted for the special case of Gaussian distributions.
-The sparse structure of the marginalized approximate information matrix is enforced by removing the links between $s_i$ and $s_j$.
+The sparse structure of the marginalized approximate information matrix is enforced by removing the links between $\chi_L^i$ and $\chi_L^j$.
 In other words, given a true dense Gaussian distribution $\mathcal{N}(\zeta_{tr},\Lambda_{tr})$, a sparse approximate distribution $\mathcal{N}(\zeta_{sp},\Lambda_{sp})$ is sought such that the mean is unchanged and the approximation is conservative in the PSD sense,